 “Miles are imaginary,” Dorsey says.
 “They only have value once you redeem them.”

+Though you might be able to find some good deals right now, this is not a certainty.
 In fact, these miles normally lose value over time.

 “One mile five years ago was worth a lot more than it is today,” says Dorsey.